commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 This tutorial get you through all the steps required to analyze a large number of web pages with [Apache Spark](spark.apache.org) on EC2 using our [Backend](/developer/backend).

 Common Search has a plugin system that allows developers to build their own processing pipeline.
-For this tutorial, we will run a plugin that dumps a list of backlinks to a specific domain.
+For this tutorial, we will run a plugin that takes a domain and dumps a list of its pages with the most backlinks on the web.

 Common Search uses the same pipeline to index the web in Elasticsearch, so you can follow the same steps to do any operation on the document sources we support.